iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 5 reviews"/>
 </p>

+> I just downloaded today.
+I live in Atlanta, Georgia.
+Since it is called MI Covid alert, would it work here to alert me and be able to report a case?
+Sorry if this is a dumb question but it seems like it could be a suberb app.
+And I truly love that it is not intrusive like most apps.
+The app for Georgia asks for too much info.<br> :date: __2020-10-26 05:09:50__

 > Sad to see an incredibly small amount of downloads on a powerful app(tool)that everyone should be taking advantage of right now<br> :date: __2020-10-21 02:34:10__

 > thank you! seems like a smart and simple way to anonymously keep people safer!<br> :date: __2020-10-16 19:50:24__